Bolivia entry requirements for South Korea passport holders

 No transit visa needed

-South Korea passport holders do not need a transit visa for airside transit through Bolivian airports, provided they stay in the international transit area and have a confirmed onward ticket.
+South Korean passport holders do not need a visa for airside transit through Bolivian airports, provided they do not enter the country.

 Airside transitAllowed up to 24h